 While it’s hard, if not impossible, to reduce each style and nation down to one definitive example, certain bottles serve as shining ambassadors for their categories.
-Catering to every budget, palate, and drinking occasion, here are 15 of the best whiskeys to drink in 2022.
+Catering to every budget, palate, and drinking occasion, here are the best whiskeys to drink in 2023.

 The World’s Best Whiskey

 - Best Bourbon: Knob Creek 12 Year Old Bourbon

 - Best Rye: Frey Ranch Straight Rye Whiskey

 - Best Single Malt Scotch: The Glen Grant 15 Year Old

 - Best Blended Scotch: Johnnie Walker 18 Year Old Blended Scotch Whisky

 - Best Irish Whiskey: Green Spot Single Pot Still Irish Whiskey

 - Best Canadian Whisky: Crown Royal Noble Collection Rye Aged 16 Years